-- · Any lack of market acceptance of the Ubiquitor; - · Failure to maintain acceptable arrangements with product suppliers, particularly in light of lower than anticipated volumes; - Manufacturing, technical, supplier, or quality-related delays, issues or concerns, including the loss of any key supplier or failure of any key supplier to deliver high quality products on time; - · Competition; - · Potential declines in demand for sensor devices; and - · Risks that third parties may assert intellectual property claims against our products.
+- · Any lack of market acceptance of the Ubiquitor; - Failure to maintain acceptable arrangements with product suppliers, particularly considering lower than anticipated volumes; - Manufacturing, technical, supplier, or quality-related delays, issues, or concerns, including the loss of any key supplier or failure of any key supplier to deliver high quality products on time; - Competition; - · Potential declines in demand for sensor devices; and - · Risks that third parties may assert intellectual property claims against our products.

-In order to compete successfully, we must accurately forecast demand, closely monitor inventory levels, secure quality products, continuously drive down costs, meet aggressive product price and performance targets, create market demand for our brand and hold sufficient, but not excess, inventory.
+To compete successfully, we must accurately forecast demand, closely monitor inventory levels, secure quality products, continuously drive down costs, meet aggressive product price and performance targets, create market demand for our brand and hold sufficient, but not excess, inventory.